Los Angeles Criminal Defense Attorneys

 Eisner Gorin LLP is a nationally recognized Los Angeles criminal defense law firm devoted to contesting serious felony and misdemeanor cases in state, federal, and juvenile courtrooms.
 Both firm partners, Alan Eisner and Dmitry Gorin, are State-Bar Certified Criminal Law Specialists, a distinction given to less than 1% of attorneys in the state.

 No criminal case is too large, nor too small, we defend one client at a time, as a team.
-An experienced lawyers will make every effort to understand every detail of your case, all of the available legal defenses, and all of the weaknesses in the prosecution's case.
+Our experienced lawyers will make every effort to understand every detail of your case, all of the available legal defenses, and all of the weaknesses in the prosecution's case.

 Our entire legal team works together on their cases to ensure that you are getting the best representation out there.
 We will provide you with skilled legal representation through every step of the criminal court process.